StaPH-B/docker-builds/docs/make_containers.md

     1. As recommended in Docker docs: [utilize the features of a multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/).
        You can use the following Dockerfile structure to isolate installation layers in a builder stage.
 Then, you can copy only the necessary layers into the production image stage, called "app".
 This keeps the production image small.
        ```Dockerfile
-       FROM ubuntu:xenial as builder
+       FROM ubuntu:jammy as builder

        # install the program here, using lots of RUN commands

-       FROM ubuntu:xenial as app
+       FROM ubuntu:jammy as app

        COPY --from=builder /path/to/<program executable> /usr/local/bin/<program executable>
        ```